 Have you been considering getting a tattoo but find it all a bit overwhelming?
-It’s understandable, as it’s a significant decision which will impact you for the rest of your life.
+It’s understandable, as it’s a significant decision.
 The words ‘spontaneity’ and ‘tattoo’ should not go together if you’re a bit of a nervous wreck or a meticulous planner!

 It can be an exciting process and a wonderful experience with good preparation.
 Even if you know a bit about the tattoo process, the following guide will help you through.